jpkarvonen/up-next/README.md

 I also had an issue with assets pipeline not working properly in Heroku so my images in `assets/images` would not load.
 I resolved this by adding `config.assets.compile = true` to `config/environments/production.rb`

 I still have a persisting issue with the assets pipeline.
-I use the following jquery script in my show views (both Tv and Movie) so that reviews over 600 characters long are truncated and can be expanded by clicking "Read More":
+I use the following code, utilizing jquery, in my show views (both Tv and Movie) so that reviews over 600 characters long are truncated and can be expanded by clicking "Read More":

 ```
 <% if review["content"].length > 600 %>